-There are several ways in which students can receive financial support.
+Current Graduate Tuition and Fees at UC Davis are posted here.
+There are several ways in which students can receive financial support to cover these costs.
 The department offers funding to our PhD students in the form of guaranteed employment as a Teaching Assistant (TA) or a Graduate Student Researcher GSR) and/or departmental fellowships.

-Our MS students can apply for employment as well and usually several are hired usually as Readers.
-We try to employ our MS students for at least one quarter, but that is not guaranteed.
+Our MS students can apply for employment as well.
+Several MS student are typically hired as Readers.
+We try to offer financial support in this or some other form to all of our MS students for at least one quarter, but that is not guaranteed.

 Employment assignments are made on a quarter-by quarter basis.
 A call for student employment requests will be sent out about 6-8 weeks before each quarter begins.
 We try our best to match faculty and student requests with departmental need.

 Graduate Student Researcher positions are supported from funded research projects undertaken by individual faculty members subject to the availability of funds and the preferences of the faculty, and the approval of the Department Chair.
 Normal, GSRs are expected to work 20 hours a week and will be appointed at .4899% of full time during the academic year.
 Full-time appointments during the summer are possible if funding is available.
 Appointment as a GSR at a rate of 25% or greater entitles the student to a fee remission that covers all fees for each quarter in which the student is employed.
 The minimum GPA requirement is 3.0.